openstack/trove/doc/source/user/backup-db.rst

 Restore backup from other regions
 ---------------------------------

-Restoring backup from other regions were introduced in Wallaby,
+The feature of restoring backup from other regions was introduced in Wallaby.

 In multi-region deployment with geo-replicated Swift, the user is able to create a backup in one region using the backup data created in the others,